3mohamed-abdelfattah/3mohamed-abdelfattah/README.md

 </p>

-<h2 align="center">Hi 👋!
-My name is Mohamed and I'm a Mobile Developer, from EGYPT</h2>
+<h2 align="center">Hi!👋 My name is Mohamed and I'm a Mobile Developer, from EGYPT</h2>